 Expressive arts and enterprise

 Our music, dance and drama groups have the opportunity to perform several times every year.
-2017 saw WA's first ever musical production, Bugsy Malone, which was a huge success.
-Students also enjoy computing clubs, a popular film club and even a stock market club.
+2017 saw WA's first ever musical production, Bugsy Malone, which was a huge success, followed up by Hairspray in 2018.
+Students also enjoy computing clubs, a popular film club and Young Enterprise.

 Our first-class sporting facilities allow the school to offer sports at lunchtimes and after school.
-Activities include popular traditional sports such as football, basketball and rugby, as well as the less conventional, such as boxing.
-We also offer several fitness programmes, including ‘Girls Allowed’ – a female only club committed to increasing female participation in sport.
+Activities include popular sports such as football and rugby, as well as athletics, gymnastics and 'Nike Training'.
+Our new collaboration with Greenhouse Sports gives students access to specialised coaching in table tennis and basketball.

-Our numerous academic clubs are available to all students, whether they are looking for help with their homework or to really challenge themselves.
-Our departments - English, Maths, Science, Humanities, Languages, Enterprise, PE and Expressive Arts - run clubs for all year groups and there are lots of other activities, like Debate Mate, Scholar's Club and French Singing to ensure no student can ever get bored!
+Our numerous academic clubs are available to all students, whether they are looking for help with their homework or to challenge themselves.
+Our departments - English, Maths, Science, Humanities, Languages, Enterprise, PE and Expressive Arts - run clubs for all year groups and there are lots of other activities, like Debate Mate, Scrabble and First Lego League to ensure there is something for everyone.

 Participating in clubs leads to further opportunities, such as local and national competitions, educational visits, events and potentially additional qualifications.
 Regular Enrichment Days enable all students to complement their academic and extra-curricular programme with a range of engaging trips and events, such as museum visits, language fairs and general knowledge treasure hunts around London.

 Our international business, community and higher education links provide further opportunities for students to gain unique skills and broaden experiences, all of which allows students to develop exciting personal statements and CVs!
-This year alone, students have developed ICT skills with the Duke of York, experienced a day of 'pop up opera' with the English National Opera, participated in Model United Nations, improved teamwork on the Year 7 residential, competed in the UKMT maths challenge, heard new perspectives on literature from a SOAS lecturer, fundraised for those affected by the Grenfell fire, studied genetics at Imperial College and received a masterclass from an Olympian!
+This year alone, students have developed ICT skills with the Duke of York, participated in a Steinway masterclass, interviewed the Mayor of London, Sadiq Khan, improved teamwork on the Year 7 residential, competed in the UKMT maths challenge, heard new perspectives on literature from a SOAS lecturer, fundraised for those affected by the Grenfell fire, studied genetics at Imperial College and received a masterclass from an Olympian!